-13.1.2.
+13.1.3.
 Unmetered Devices

 - (a) A market load can result from the operation of an Unmetered Device.
-The only market loads in the NEM where Unmetered Devices are being used are: - (i) street lights; and - (ii) traffic lights in NSW and SA. - (b) There are two types of Unmetered Devices: Controlled Unmetered Devices and Uncontrolled Unmetered Devices. - (c) For each market load there may be one or more Unmetered Device types that are listed in the Load Table.
+The only market loads in the NEM where Unmetered Devices are being used are:

+- (i) street lights; and

+- (ii) traffic lights in NSW and SA.

+- (b) Non-contestable unmetered loads result from the operation of Unmetered Devices that are not included in (a). - (c) There are two types of Unmetered Devices: Controlled Unmetered Devices and Uncontrolled Unmetered Devices. - (d) For each market load there may be one or more Unmetered Devices that are listed in the Load Table - (e) For each non-contestable unmetered load there may be one or more Unmetered Devices that are listed in the Inventory Table as Agreed Loads.

-13.1.3.
+13.1.4.
 Application of NMI

 - (a) Metering data for an unmetered load is calculated by NMI Datastream.
 A NMI is assigned for each unique combination of:

 - (i) FRMP;

 - (ii) End User;

 - (iii) LNSP;

 - (iv) TNI; and

 - (v) DLF.

-- (b) An unmetered load NMI may contain different market loads or different Unmetered Device types, but they must have the same FRMP, End User, LNSP, TNI and distribution loss factor.
+- (b) An unmetered load NMI may contain multiple market loads or multiple non-contestable unmetered loads with the same Unmetered Device Type, but they must have the same FRMP, End User, LNSP, TNI and distribution loss factor.
+An unmetered load NMI cannot have multiple Unmetered Device Types.

-13.1.4.
+- (c) An unmetered load NMI may contain a single market load or a single non-contestable unmetered load.

+13.1.5.
 Load Table

-- (a) The Load Table must set out: - (i) for each Controlled Unmetered Device, its load (which includes any associated control gear, in watts) for use in calculating interval metering data in accordance with section 13.2; and - (ii) for each Uncontrolled Unmetered Device, its annual energy consumption in accordance with section 13.3.
+- (a) The Load Table must set out: - for each Controlled Unmetered Device, its load (which includes any associated control gear, in watts) for use in calculating interval metering data in accordance with section 13.2; and - (ii) for each Uncontrolled Unmetered Device, its annual energy consumption in accordance with section 13.3.
 The annual energy consumption is used to calculate the calculated device wattage (in watts) which is used to calculate the interval metering data for each device type as follows:

-(Calculated device wattage ), = $$\frac{\text{(device annual energy consumptio n )}i}{365 24}$$ i = Uncontrolled Unmetered Device type i.
+(Calculated device wattage)i = $$\frac{\text{(device annual energy consumption)}{i}}{365 24}$$ i = Uncontrolled Unmetered Device i.

 - (b) AEMO must maintain Load Tables by:

 - (iii) deleting redundant data;

 - (iv) considering (including by taking into account the views of other interested parties) and publishing proposals from interested parties to add Unmetered Devices to a Load Table; and

-- (v) publish updated Load Tables.

-- (c) No Registered Participant may use an Unmetered Device as a market load for which there is no load data in a Load Table. - (d) Proposals to add a new Unmetered Device load to the Load Table must include load measurement tests conducted by a NATA accredited laboratory or an overseas equivalent. - (e) Agreement for an Unmetered Device load to be added to the Load Table does not replace any obligation for an interested party to obtain appropriate approvals related to the performance and acceptance of use of the Unmetered Device.
+- (v) publish updated Load Tables. - (c) No Registered Participant may use an Unmetered Device as a type 7 market load for which there is no load data in a Load Table. - (d) Proposals to add a new Unmetered Device load to the Load Table must include load measurement tests conducted by a NATA accredited laboratory or an overseas equivalent. - (e) Agreement for an Unmetered Device load to be added to the Load Table does not replace any obligation for an interested party to obtain appropriate approvals related to the performance and acceptance of use of the Unmetered Device.